-DECORATIONS – This is optional, but I like to decorate around the outside of cheese boards for the season.
+I like to decorate around the board depending on the season.
 Look for dried fruit slices at the craft store, or use other seasonal decor such as mini pumpkins, gourds, or fresh cranberries.
 Fresh foliage and berries are fun, but craft stores also sell faux-foliage that looks incredibly real.

-- Dippers – crostini, crackers, fresh veggies, bread sticks, baguette
+- Breads and Dippers – crostini, crackers, fresh veggies, bread sticks, baguette

 - Dried fruits – dates, apricots, cherries, figs, pineapple

-- Fresh fruit – grape clusters, blueberries, cherries, cranberries
+- Fresh fruit – grape clusters, blueberries, cherries, cranberries, pears, apples

 - Cured meats – pepperoni, prosciutto, salami, mortadella, chorizo